ManimMadhav/ManimMadhav/README.md

 <br/>
 This is cool, turns out there's a Python library used to create mathematical animations called <a href='https://github.com/3b1b/manim'>Manim</a>, and I'm pretty sure it's named after me.:laughing:<br>

-- 🔭 I’m currently working on Python, Java, Web Developement and Machine Learning.
+- 🔭 I’m currently working on Python, Java, Web Development and Machine Learning.
 - 📫 How to reach me: Email ID: manim.madhav@gmail.com, or via <a href='https://www.linkedin.com/in/manim-madhav-6103121b4/'>LinkedIn.</a><br>
 <br/>